-Arriving at a four way stop at the same time as another driving is an experience all drivers have.
+Arriving at a four way stop at the same time as another is an experience all drivers have.
 So what do you do if you get to the intersection at the same time as that vehicle?
-Who has the right-of-way?
+Who has the right-of-way in this situation?

 Try not to be upset if someone goes out of turn.
 Even if you know you have the right-of-way, yield to an aggressive driver who thinks it’s their turn and pulls out into the 4-way intersection.
 The regulations are there to keep traffic moving and keep everyone safe.
 It’s important to know when it’s your turn to drive through the intersection, but don’t get so caught up in how it should go that you endanger yourself.

 These types of intersections are tricky for many drivers.
-If you are injured in a collision, you need an experienced personal injury attorney on your side.
-Gordon & Gordon helps clients in the Ark-La-Tex get the compensation they deserve.
+If you are injured in a collision that occurs at a four way stop, you need an experienced Shreveport personal injury attorney on your side.
+At Gordon & Gordon Law Firm, we help clients all throughout the Ark-La-Tex in receiving the compensation they deserve after an injury due to the fault of another.

 Stop Sign Rules